osism/openstack-image-manager/README.md

 * ``RancherOS 1.4.0``
 * ``RancherOS 1.4.1``

 If a new version is added, no rotation takes place.
 The new version is added as ``RancherOS x.y.z``.

 ### Naming convention

-* names must be unique
+* Names must be unique
-* use the full name of the product / distribution, no shortcuts
+* Use the full name of the product / distribution, no shortcuts

 Samples: